-As a beginner, you do not have a large source of funding so you must be wise with how you utilize the little monies and resources while at the same time maximizing the returns.
+As a beginner, you do not have a large source of funding to spend on blogging tools.
+You must be wise with how you utilize the money available while maximizing the results.

 Let’s dive right in!